 |Dimensions / Weight||153.5 x 78.6 x 8.5 mm / 176g||151.2 x 79.2 x 8.3 mm / 168g|

 What do you think?
-Will the Note 4 live up to expectations?
+Is the Note 4 a far superior device than the Note 3?